vadim-miller2/book-test1/pages/ch_app_test.md

 #### Modular DTD and Schemata

-Here, ‘module’ means ASN.1 module.
+Here, â€˜moduleâ€™ means ASN.1 module.
 Single ASN.1 specification file may contain several modules.
 When converting it into DTD or XML schema, it might be convenient to put each module definitions into a separate file.
 To do so, one should specify a special file name in <span class="nctnt ncbi-cmd">-fx</span> or <span class="nctnt ncbi-cmd">-fxs</span> command line parameter.
-The names of output DTD or Schema files will then be chosen automatically - they will be named after ASN.1 modules defined in the source.
-‘Modular’ output does not make much sense when the source specification is DTD or Schema.
+The names of output DTD or Schema files will then be chosen automatically - they will be named after ASN.1 modules defined in the source. â€˜Modularâ€™ output does not make much sense when the source specification is DTD or Schema.

 You can find a number of DTDs and Schema converted by <span class="nctnt ncbi-app">DATATOOL</span> from NCBI public ASN.1 specifications [here](http://www.ncbi.nlm.nih.gov/data_specs).